 Istituto Marangoni's European libraries are networked, and they all use Heritage Cirqa to catalogue books and other library materials.
-Our library catalogue, Heritage Online
+Our library catalogue, Heritage Online (https://library.istitutomarangoni.com/Heritage) is available from your OneLogin page.

-(https://library.istitutomarangoni.com/Heritage) is available from your OneLogin page, When using the catalogue, enter your Istituto Marangoni ID number to reserve resources.
+When using the catalogue, students should enter their Istituto Marangoni ID number to reserve resources.
 You can search for a book by title, author, and keywords, and browse by subject.
 Please note students and staff may only reserve books located at the London library.